QuantEcon/python-lecture-sandpit.myst/lectures/util_rand_resp.md

 +++

-### 2.4 Greenberg, Kuebler, Abernathy, and Horvitz(1977)
+### 2.4 Greenberg, Kuebler, Abernathy, and Horvitz (1977) {cite}`greenberg1977respondent`

 +++

-Greenberg, Kuebler, Abernathy, and Horvitz(1977) stressed the importance of examining the risk to respondents who do not belong to $A$ as well as the risk to those who do belong to the sensitive group.
+Greenberg, Kuebler, Abernathy, and Horvitz (1977) stressed the importance of examining the risk to respondents who do not belong to $A$ as well as the risk to those who do belong to the sensitive group.

 They defined the hazard for an individual in $A$ as the probability that he or she is perceived as belonging to $A$: